pingidentity/terraform-provider-pingone/docs/resources/application.md

 Required:

 - `groups` (Set of String) A set that specifies the group IDs for the groups the actor must belong to for access to the application.
+Values must be valid PingOne Resource IDs.
 - `type` (String) A string that specifies the group type required to access the application.
-Options are `ANY_GROUP` (the actor must belong to at least one group listed in the `groups` property) and `ALL_GROUPS` (the actor must belong to all groups listed in the `groups` property).
+Options are `ALL_GROUPS` (the actor must belong to all groups listed in the `groups` property), `ANY_GROUP` (the actor must belong to at least one group listed in the `groups` property).

 <a id="nestedblock--external_link_options"></a>